As an administrator of an account, you may want to define custom permissions and levels of access to specific apps, projects, and layers.

 To edit or modify a member’s role, remove someone from the account, or permissions for apps, layers, or projects you will want to start by (1.) clicking on the Members tab.
 Then locate the member you would like to edit the permissions for and (2.) select Edit to the right.

-After clicking the edit button for a member, you are taken the to that member's permission page.
-From the member permissions screen, the user's role can be changed.
-Member's access to apps (and the data within those apps) can be granted or revoked, they can be assigned to projects or given access to your offline layers.
-At the bottom of the page, you will find the option to remove the member from your plan.
+After clicking the edit button for a member, you are taken to that member's permission page.
+From the edit member screen, the user's role can be changed.
+The member's access to groups, apps, projects, and map layers can be granted or revoked as well.

 You will only be able to edit a member's email address if their user account is only associated with your Fulcrum plan.
 Note the screenshot above.

 Any users with “Owner” role in your plan will automatically have access to all groups, apps, layers, and projects within the plan.